RomanSergachev/Homework/README.md

-My name is Roman
+Where is my bear?

 I am a superman

-I like girls
+the cats like dogs